kumudug/webpack-fundamentals/README.md

 Test out webpack

--npm install webpack -g [install webpack globally] -webpack ./app.js bundle.js [builds webpack bundle for app.js] -we add a config file to webpack to give it it's settings
+- npm install webpack -g [install webpack globally]
+- webpack ./app.js bundle.js [builds webpack bundle for app.js]
+- we add a config file to webpack to give it it's settings
-	-A config file in webpack is a commonjs module
+- A config file in webpack is a commonjs module